bhits/consent2share/infrastructure/README.md

     `mkdir /usr/local/java/`
     `mkdir /usr/local/java/C2S_PROPS`

-+ If SELinux is enabled, run the following command to assign the relevant SELinux policy type as a workaround to prevent issues while mounting volumes to the containers from `/usr/local/java`
++ If SELinux is enabled, run the command below to assign the relevant SELinux policy type as a workaround to prevent issues while mounting volumes to the containers from `/usr/local/java`

     `chcon -Rt svirt_sandbox_file_t /usr/local/java`

-+ Get the [c2s_docker.sh](../scripts/c2s_docker.sh) file and place it in the `/etc/profile.d/` folder
++ Get the [c2s_docker.sh](./scripts/c2s_docker.sh) file and place it in the `/etc/profile.d/` folder

   * Modify the `C2S_APP_HOST` and `SMTP` variables according to the server environment